izy-glitch/izy-glitch/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on my finishing project Content-Guard
+- 🔭 I’m currently looking for a job as a new graduate.
-- 🌱 I’m currently learning more about data privacy, project management and extensions.
+- 🌱 I’m currently researching companies and training myself on computer engineering topics.
 - 💬 Ask me about anything
 - 📫 How to reach me: Github/Linkedin
 - 😄 Pronouns: she/her